 Introduces key concepts and perspectives related to understanding community development and identifies skills and issues where they are relevant to community development.
 Community development infers social change driven by the community.
 The two major areas of study are theoretical accounts of community development, and community development skills and issue.

-Topic 2: Domains of community development practice
+- Theoretical foundations of community development practice

-Topic 8: Dimensions of development
+- Dimensions of community development

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.